Clock: Water clocks

-Some water clock designs were developed independently and some knowledge was transferred through the spread of trade.
-Pre-modern societies do not have the same precise timekeeping requirements that exist in modern industrial societies, where every hour of work or rest is monitored, and work may start or finish at any time regardless of external conditions.
+Some water clock designs were developed independently, and some knowledge was transferred through the spread of trade.
+Pre-modern societies do not have the same precise timekeeping requirements that exist in modern industrial societies, where every hour of work or rest is monitored and work may start or finish at any time regardless of external conditions.
 Instead, water clocks in ancient societies were used mainly for astrological reasons.
 These early water clocks were calibrated with a sundial.
-While never reaching the level of accuracy of a modern timepiece, the water clock was the most accurate and commonly used timekeeping device for millennia, until it was replaced by the more accurate pendulum clock in 17th-century Europe.
+While never reaching the level of accuracy of a modern timepiece, the water clock was the most accurate and commonly used timekeeping device for millennia until it was replaced by the more accurate pendulum clock in 17th-century Europe.

-Islamic civilization is credited with further advancing the accuracy of clocks with elaborate engineering.
+Islamic civilization is credited with further advancing the accuracy of clocks through elaborate engineering.
 In 797 (or possibly 801), the Abbasid caliph of Baghdad, Harun al-Rashid, presented Charlemagne with an Asian elephant named Abul-Abbas together with a "particularly elaborate example" of a water clock.
 Pope Sylvester II introduced clocks to northern and western Europe around 1000 AD.

 Mechanical water clocks

 The first known geared clock was invented by the great mathematician, physicist, and engineer Archimedes during the 3rd century BC.
-Archimedes created his astronomical clock that was also a cuckoo clock with birds singing and moving every hour.
-It is the first carillon clock as it plays music and simultaneously with a person blinking his eyes surprised by the singing birds.
-Archimedes clock works with a system of four weights, counter weights, and strings regulated by a system of floats in a water container with siphons that regulate the automatic continuation of the clock.
-The principles of this type of clocks are described by the mathematician and physicist Hero, who says that some of them work with a chain that turns a gear of the mechanism.
-Another Greek clock probably constructed at the time of Alexander was in Gaza, described by Procopius.
-The Gaza clock was probably a Meteoroskopeion, i.e. a building showing the celestial phenomena and the time.
-It had pointer for the time and some automations similar to the Archimedes clock.
-There were 12 doors opening one every hour with Hercules performing his labors, the Lion at one o'clock, etc., and at night a lamp becomes visible every hour, with 12 windows opening to show the time.
+Archimedes created his astronomical clock, which was also a cuckoo clock with birds singing and moving every hour.
+It is the first carillon clock as it plays music simultaneously with a person blinking his eyes, surprised by the singing birds.
+The Archimedes clock works with a system of four weights, counterweights, and strings regulated by a system of floats in a water container with siphons that regulate the automatic continuation of the clock.
+The principles of this type of clock are described by the mathematician and physicist Hero, who says that some of them work with a chain that turns a gear in the mechanism.
+Another Greek clock probably constructed at the time of Alexander was in Gaza, as described by Procopius.
+The Gaza clock was probably a Meteoroskopeion, i.e., a building showing celestial phenomena and the time.
+It had a pointer for the time and some automations similar to the Archimedes clock.
+There were 12 doors opening one every hour, with Hercules performing his labors, the Lion at one o'clock, etc., and at night a lamp becomes visible every hour, with 12 windows opening to show the time.

-A water-powered cogwheel clock was created in China by Yi Xing and Liang Lingzan.
-This is not considered an escapement mechanism clock as it was unidirectional, the Song dynasty polymath and genius Su Song (1020–1101) incorporated it into his monumental innovation of the astronomical clock-tower of Kaifeng in 1088.
-His astronomical clock and rotating armillary sphere still relied on the use of either flowing water during the spring, summer, autumn seasons and liquid mercury during the freezing temperature of winter (i.e. hydraulics).
+The Tang dynasty Buddhist monk Yi Xing along with government official Liang Lingzan made the escapement in 723 (or 725) to the workings of a water-powered armillary sphere and clock drive, which was the world's first clockwork escapement.
+The Song dynasty polymath and genius Su Song (1020–1101) incorporated it into his monumental innovation of the astronomical clock tower of Kaifeng in 1088.
+His astronomical clock and rotating armillary sphere still relied on the use of either flowing water during the spring, summer, and autumn seasons or liquid mercury during the freezing temperatures of winter (i.e., hydraulics).